mlfmonde/cluster/README.rst

 This repository contains a self-sufficient configuration allowing to set-up a small private cluster to deploy, manage and host your common linux-based web applications.

-The original goal was to scatter applications across the cluster on pairs of
+The original goal was to scatter many applications across a cluster by pairs of
-nodes: one active node where the application runs and one passive node where data is replicated to be able to quickly turn a passive node into the active node.
+nodes: one active node where the application runs and one passive node where data is replicated.
+Each node can then be an active node for an application and a passive node for another one, so that applications can be quickly moved to their passive node, to balance the load across the cluster.

 It is designed with the following goals in mind:

-    * Open source : configuration and all components provided and open-source
+    * **Open source** : configuration and all components provided and open-source
-    * Masterless : every node at the same level - no single point of failure
+    * **Masterless** : every node at the same level - no single point of failure
-    * Generic : should support any linux-based web application with any database
+    * **Generic** : should support any linux-based web application with any database
-    * Affordable : should allow to build a low-cost hosting/CI infrastructure
+    * **Affordable** : should allow to build a low-cost hosting/CI infrastructure
-    * Replicated : data should be replicated on at least two nodes
+    * **Replicated** : data should be replicated on at least two nodes
-    * Snapshotted : applications can be instantaneously rollbacked to an earlier state (last hour, last day, last week, etc.)
+    * **Snapshotted** : applications can be instantaneously rollbacked to an earlier state (last hour, last day, last week, etc.)
-    * Good performance : no overhead compared to a typical legacy hosting infrastructure
+    * **Good performance** : no overhead compared to a typical legacy hosting infrastructure
-    * Easily maintained : cluster nodes can be easily maintained and replaced
+    * **Easily maintained** : cluster nodes can be easily maintained and replaced
-    * Flexible : applications can be quickly moved to another host
+    * **Flexible** : applications can be quickly moved to another host
-    * Secure : applications should be protected by automated TLS certificates
+    * **Secure** : applications should be protected by automated TLS certificates
-    * Automated : no manual action on the nodes should be required
+    * **Automated** : no manual action on the nodes should be required
-    * Multitenant : external people can also deploy applications
+    * **Multitenant** : external people can also deploy applications
-    * Monitored : light monitoring should be included
+    * **Monitored** : light monitoring should be included
-    * Extendable : new nodes can be easily added (or removed)
+    * **Extendable** : new nodes can be easily added (or removed)
-    * Easily configurable : simple applications should be described by a single file
+    * **Easily configurable** : simple applications should be described by a single file
-    * User friendly : nice user interface to manage the applications
+    * **User friendly** : nice user interface to manage the applications

-We are not talking about a large googlesque cloud of stateless applications, but common applications used by most companies, such as Wordpress, Drupal, Moodle, Odoo, Nextcloud, Gitlab, etc.
+We are not talking about a large googlesque public cloud of stateless applications, but a small private cluster of common applications used by most companies, such as Wordpress, Drupal, Moodle, Odoo, Nextcloud, Gitlab, etc.

 Current implementation